-Chronic or persistent Lyme disease occurs if a patient who is treated with antibiotic therapy for the disease continues to experience symptoms.
-The condition also is referred to as post Lyme disease syndrome or post-treatment Lyme disease.”
+Chronic Lyme disease occurs when a person who’s treated with antibiotic therapy for the disease continues to experience symptoms.
+The condition is also referred to as post Lyme disease syndrome or post-treatment Lyme disease syndrome.

-According to the Centers for Disease Control and Prevention (CDC), approximately 10 to 20 percent of patients who are treated with the recommended antibiotic therapy will have disease symptoms that persist after their treatment is completed.
-(CDC, 2012) These symptoms can include fatigue, joint or muscle aches, and cognitive dysfunction, and may last up to six months or longer.
+According to the New England Journal of Medicine, approximately 10 to 20 percent of people who are treated with the recommended antibiotics will have disease symptoms that persist after they complete treatment.
+These symptoms can include fatigue, joint or muscle aches, and cognitive dysfunction.
+They may last up to six months or longer.
 These symptoms can interfere with a person’s normal activities and may cause emotional distress as a result.
 However, most people’s symptoms improve after six months to a year.

-It is not known why some patients develop chronic Lyme disease while others do not.
-It is also unclear as to what exactly causes the chronic symptoms.
-According to Columbia University, doctors should treat cases on an individual basis, using a patient’s specific symptoms, medical history, and the latest research to guide treatment.
-(Columbia University)
+It’s not known why some people develop post-treatment Lyme disease syndrome and others don’t.
+It’s also unclear what exactly causes the chronic symptoms.
+According to the Columbia University Medical Center, doctors should treat cases on an individual basis.
+A person’s specific symptoms and medical history, as well as the latest research, should be used to guide treatment.

-Lyme disease is a bacterial infection that is caused by bacteria called Borrelia burgdorferi.
-You can become infected if a tick that carries the bacteria bites you.
+Lyme disease is a bacterial infection that’s caused by the bacteria Borrelia burgdorferi.
+You can become infected if you’re bitten by a tick that carries the bacteria.
 Typically, black-legged ticks and deer ticks spread this disease.
-These ticks collect the bacteria when they bite diseased mice or deer.
-Lyme disease also is called borreliosis or, if the symptoms are neurologic, Bannwarth syndrome.
+These ticks collect the bacteria when they bite diseased mice or birds.
+Lyme disease is also called borreliosis or, if the symptoms are neurologic, Bannwarth syndrome.

-Most patients with Lyme disease are treated successfully with a course of antibiotics lasting from 14 to 21 days.
-Typically, patients have a rapid and complete recovery from the disease.
+Most people with Lyme disease are treated successfully with a course of antibiotics.
+People with Lyme disease typically have a rapid and complete recovery.

-You are at a greater risk for chronic Lyme disease if you are infected by the bite of a diseased tick.
-If the disease progresses to the chronic stage, your symptoms might continue for weeks, months, or even years after the initial tick bite.
+You’re at a greater risk for post-treatment Lyme disease syndrome if you’re infected by the bite of a diseased tick.
+If the infection progresses to the chronic stage, your symptoms might continue for weeks, months, or even years after the initial tick bite.

-Also, you may be at a higher risk for these long-term symptoms if you are not treated with the recommended antibiotics; however, even patients who receive antibiotic therapy are at risk.
-Because the cause of chronic Lyme disease is unknown, there is no way to determine if it will progress to the chronic stage.
+You may also be at a higher risk for these long-term symptoms if you’re not treated with the recommended antibiotics.
+However, even people who receive antibiotic therapy are at risk.
+Because the cause of post-treatment Lyme disease syndrome is unknown, there’s no way to determine whether it will progress to the chronic stage.

-Typically, the symptoms of chronic Lyme disease resemble those that occur in earlier stages.
-Patients with persistent symptoms often experience lingering episodes of:
+Typically, the symptoms of post-treatment Lyme disease syndrome resemble those that occur in earlier stages.
+People with persistent symptoms often experience lingering episodes of:

-Living with persistent symptoms of Lyme disease may affect your mobility and cognitive skills.
+Living with persistent symptoms of Lyme disease after treatment may affect your mobility and cognitive skills.
 It can also cause extreme lifestyle changes and emotional stress.

-For some patients, the frustration of long-term debilitating symptoms may make them willing to try unproven alternative therapies.
+Some people who experience long-term debilitating symptoms may be willing to try unproven alternative therapies.
 Talk to your doctor before beginning any new medications or therapies.
 Although they may claim to offer a cure, these potentially toxic remedies can result in further health problems.

-Your doctor will diagnose Lyme disease using a blood test that checks your level of antibodies to the disease-causing bacteria.
-The Enzyme-Linked Immunosorbent Assay (ELISA) test is the most common for Lyme disease.
-The western blot test (another antibody test) can be used to confirm the ELISA results.
+Your doctor will diagnose Lyme disease by using a blood test that checks your level of antibodies to the disease-causing bacteria.
+The enzyme-linked immunosorbent assay (ELISA) test is the most common for Lyme disease.
+The Western blot test, another antibody test, can be used to confirm the ELISA results.
 These tests may be done at the same time.

-While these tests can confirm infection, they cannot determine what is causing your continued symptoms.
+While these tests can confirm infection, they can’t determine what’s causing your continued symptoms.

 Depending on your symptoms, your doctor may recommend testing of specific affected areas to determine the level of damage or the body parts that have been affected.
 These tests may include:

 - an electrocardiogram (EKG) or echocardiogram to examine heart function